CluckeyMcCormick/fictional-guacamole/scripts/Blender/README.md

 pose, and then register that pose as a keyframe.
 You can then change the function calls to create a new pose, and so on and so on.

+### animate_pawn.py
+This script is a natural extension of `pose_pawn.py` - where that script has controls for setting the position of the pawn's components, this script offers utilities for bundling those pose functions together, and then creating all of the keyframes necessary for that animations at all 8 angles.

+That's right - this script even handles keyframing the multiple angle you'll need!
+You just have to figure out how get all those frames into a spritesheet...

 ## Execution Order
 In case you couldn't tell from our description of each script, they are meant to be run in a particular order, like so: